Tea in the Sahara

 Being an ex-Londoner I can instantly visualise events that take place within the big smoke.
 The after-work pub drinks on a school night that progressed to a nightclub ushered in my own memories of doing that very exact thing which was a welcomed drop of nostalgia.

-The cleverly embedded nuances of finishing said night out, and finding everyone in your group lives in SE London, and you live in East, meaning a solo tube journey home drunk can have only have been written by someone that has lived that experience!
+The cleverly embedded nuances of finishing said night out, and finding everyone in your group lives in SE London, and you live in East, meaning a solo tube journey home drunk can have only been written by someone that has lived that experience!

 Another reason why this podcast has all the hallmarks of a winning show is the beautifully immersive way that the surroundings sucks the listener into Lydia’s headspace along with Soft Voice.
 The cute ‘jam tomorrow’ milestone targets Lydia sets in order to reward herself for doing something she hates is something as humans we all intrinsically do.